Today's History Trivia for September 1

 1850 Jim O'Rourke d.
 1919 American baseball player, made the first hit of the first National League game (1876), for Boston.

 1849 Elizabeth Harrison d.
-1927 American educator, leader in the U.S. kindergarten movement.
-She was one of the founders of the National Congress of Parents and Teachers.
+1927 American educator.
+Leader in the U.S. kindergarten movement.
+She organized a series of annual conferences in Chicago (1890s), which led to the founding of what is today the National Parent Teachers Association (PTA).

 1826 Alfred Ely Beach d.
 1896 American inventor, publisher of Scientific American (1846 et seq.).
 He built New York City's first underground transit system (1870, A 10-passenger car that was pushed and pulled through a tunnel by a giant fan).